Back to Blog

 Next: production builds.
 The manifest.json was generated, but only half the chunks were listed.
 Critical CSS and async JS bundles were missing.
 This meant Laravel’s @vite directive couldn’t resolve them — resulting in broken asset links in production.

-After isolating the config, we realized the issue wasn’t with our code — it was a breaking change in how laravel-vite-plugin v1 handles dynamic imports and entry points.
+After isolating the config, I realized the issue wasn’t with my code — it was a breaking change in how laravel-vite-plugin v1 handles dynamic imports and entry points.
 The plugin now respects Vite’s internal chunking logic more strictly, but that meant dynamically imported modules weren’t being registered as top-level entries.

 1. Manually declare all dynamic imports as entries (not scalable)

-We chose door #2.
-We consolidated lazy-loaded chunks into named entry points and updated the plugin config:
+I chose door #2.
+I consolidated lazy-loaded chunks into named entry points and updated the plugin config:

 laravel({